ashrae27/Final-Project/Defensive/Blue Team/README.md

 # Blue Team: Summary of Operations

+## Table of Contents

+Network Topology
+Description of Targets
+Monitoring the Targets
+Patterns of Traffic & Behavior
+Suggestions for Going Further
 ### Network Topology
 The following machines were identified on the network:
 ### Name of VM 1